kubernetes-sigs/karpenter/designs/disruption-controls.md

 type Disruption struct {
     {...}
     // Budgets is a list of Budgets.
-    // If there are multiple active budgets, the most restrictive budget's maxUnavailable is respected.
+    // If there are multiple active budgets, the most restrictive budget's value is respected.
     Budgets []Budget `json:"budgets,omitempty" hash:"ignore"`
     // ConsolidateAfter is a nillable duration, parsed as a metav1.Duration.
     // Users can use "Never" to disable Consolidation.